busterjs/buster-docs/modules/posix-argv-parser.rst

 The built in validators provides a selection of generic validators.
 You can customize the error messages by passing strings with tokens like ``"${1}"`` in them.
 The number and value maps are documented for each validator.

+Validators are functions, yet the built-in validators are used by calling them directly with custom error messages.
+This works because the built-in validators all return the actual validation function.

 ::